 Frequently Asked Questions

-Building an Elbow Room can take as little as 4 weeks to as much as 12 weeks of on-site construction.
-The process leading up to the actual build is sometimes lengthier due to permitting.
-Luckily, the permitting fees and all of the submissions and revisions are handled by Elbow Room.
+Building an Elbow Room can range from as little as 4 weeks to as much as 16 weeks of on-site construction.
+The process prior to construction can sometimes take longer, primarily due to permitting requirements.
+Fortunately, all permitting fees, submissions, and revisions are managed by Elbow Room, streamlining the process and minimizing delays.
+This ensures that the focus remains on efficiently creating your new space.

 How much does it cost?